WNMU New Faculty

 This is a checklist to get you going.

-- Go to the bookstore and make sure the books are in for your classes or talk to Shawn Gordy about ordering anything.
+- Go to the bookstore and make sure the books are in for your classes and meet Zach Serowik, the manager.

 - Go meet the folks in the Media Technology Services (northeast corner of Miller Library).
 Bring your faculty ID and get added to their system and you will be allowed to check out overhead projectors, video and still cameras, televisions, DVD players, laptops, iPads, tablets, easels, and an array of other equipment.
 After you are in the system, you can reserve anything online.